okfn-brasil/serenata-de-amor/CONTRIBUTING.md

 ##### Miscellaneous
 1. `src/backup_data.py` uploads files from `data/` to an Amazon S3 bucket set on `config.ini` .

+##### Politician's relatives

+1. `src/get_family_names.py` gets the names of the parents of congresspeople from the congress website and saves them to `data/YYYY-MM-DD-congressperson_relatives.xz` (and it may save some data to `data/YYYY-MM-DD-congressperson_relatives_raw.xz` in case it fails to parse the names)

 ### Datasets (`data/`)

 Here we explain what are the datasets inside `data/`.
 They are not part of this repository, but downloaded with the scripts from `src/`.
 Most files are `.xz` compressed CSV.